 I’ve posted a command line application to GitHub that allows for some flexible downloads of data.
 It supports a few different command line options for querying different ranges of data.

-$ ./download_bars.py --help usage: download_bars.py [-h] [-d] [-p PORT] [--size SIZE] [--duration DURATION] [-t DATA_TYPE] [--base-directory BASE_DIRECTORY] [--currency CURRENCY] [--exchange EXCHANGE] [--security-type SECURITY_TYPE] [--start-date START_DATE] [--end-date END_DATE] [--max-days] symbol [symbol ...] positional arguments: symbol optional arguments: -h, --help show this help message and exit -d, --debug turn on debug logging -p PORT, --port PORT local port for TWS connection --size SIZE bar size --duration DURATION bar duration -t DATA_TYPE, --data-type DATA_TYPE bar data type --base-directory BASE_DIRECTORY base directory to write bar files --currency CURRENCY currency for symbols --exchange EXCHANGE exchange for symbols --security-type SECURITY_TYPE security type for symbols --start-date START_DATE First day for bars --end-date END_DATE Last day for bars --max-days Set start date to earliest date
+$ ./src/download_bars.py -h usage: Downloader for Interactive Brokers bar data.
+Using TWS API, will download historical instrument data and place csv files in a specified directory.
+Handles basic errors and reports issues with data that it finds.
+Examples: Get the continuous 1 minute bars for the E-mini future from GLOBEX ./download_bars.py --security-type CONTFUT --start-date 20191201 --end-date 20191228 --exchange GLOBEX ES Get 1 minute bars for US Equity AMGN for a few days ./download_bars.py --size "1 min" --start-date 20200202 --end-date 20200207 AMGN [-h] [-d] [--logfile LOGFILE] [-p PORT] [--size SIZE] [--duration DURATION] [-t DATA_TYPE] [--base-directory BASE_DIRECTORY] [--currency CURRENCY] [--exchange EXCHANGE] [--localsymbol LOCALSYMBOL] [--security-type SECURITY_TYPE] [--useRTH] [--start-date START_DATE] [--end-date END_DATE] [--max-days] symbol [symbol ...] positional arguments: symbol options: -h, --help show this help message and exit -d, --debug turn on debug logging --logfile LOGFILE log to file -p PORT, --port PORT local port for TWS connection --size SIZE bar size --duration DURATION bar duration -t DATA_TYPE, --data-type DATA_TYPE bar data type --base-directory BASE_DIRECTORY base directory to write bar files --currency CURRENCY currency for symbols --exchange EXCHANGE exchange for symbols --localsymbol LOCALSYMBOL local symbol (for futures) --security-type SECURITY_TYPE security type for symbols --useRTH use Regular Trading Hours --start-date START_DATE First day for bars --end-date END_DATE Last day for bars --max-days Set start date to earliest date

 For example, to fetch all historical data for AAPL as daily bars and place the csv file in